-16.7 Balance of credits that go to the market.
-111

 Project general description

 This project proposal seeks to establish, in the municipality of La Primavera (Department of Vichada, in the eastern plains of Colombia), a reforestation project with commercial forest species and at the same time promote the recovery and improvement of the remaining natural forests and gallery forests, under passive restoration actions, aimed, among other objectives, at fixing atmospheric carbon through the growth and development of plantations and natural forests.
 This environmental service contributes to the goals of reducing greenhouse gas emissions at a global level, gives dynamism to the international carbon market and the local market, driven by the policies of a carbon tax for consumption and burning of fossil fuels, and its potential non-causation when carbon credits are purchased to achieve carbon neutrality for companies required to pay the tax.